farhanmalek/Mission-4---Farhan/README.md

    VITE_API_KEY=your_azure_computer_vision_key
    VITE_API_ENDPOINT=your_azure_computer_vision_endpoint
    ```
 - npm run dev on both the front and backend directorys.
+Ensure you have seeded the data into your local database first.
+See below in the CLI section.
 - To test, upload a JPG or PNG file to the drop zone area and relevant cars detected by AI API will be returned from the DB.
 - Note: Microsofts API is not entirely accurate so there may be some discrepancies.